 In addition to individual visits, guided tours and special events (such as project days for schools) can be booked.
 A notable tradition at Rabenstein Castle is the annual event called »Ostern im Mittelalter« (»Easter in Medieval Times«) which takes place each year on Easter weekend.

 T +49 (0)371 488 4520, F +49 (0)371 488 4599

 Tu–Su 10–17 h

 Open from May 1 to October 31.

 General admission 3 Euros, reduced admission 2 Euros

-On the first Friday of every month, admission is free of charge for all visitors.
+On the first Friday of the month, admission is free.

 For children and adolescents through age 17, as well as for students of the Technical University Chemnitz, holders of a Chemnitzpass, and chaperones to severely handicapped persons, admission is always free.